 Total: £41.10 | Average: £6.85 per pint

-South to North: Great Victoria Street → Howard Street → High Street → Cathedral Quarter
+South to North to East: Great Victoria Street → Royal Avenue → High Street

 For when the company card’s behind the bar or you’ve just won a bet.
 Premium venues, premium pricing.
 You’re not here because it’s cheap.
 You’re here because you’ve made choices, and those choices involve altitude, architecture, and adequately garnished drinks.